KeepCalmAndPush/CombiME/README.md

 ![Снимок экрана 2023-05-06 в 15 40 49](https://user-images.githubusercontent.com/13520824/236625398-d375d4d6-5615-4544-b8a5-289b47419aef.png)

 ### Try it out
 The comprehensive set of samples is provided in `ru.asolovyov.combime.tests`.
 There is a runnable MIDlet `Tests` which covers all the operators and functions in a unit test manner and generates a test report.
-Here is an example of one such tests:
+Here is an example of one of such tests:

 ```
 private IPublisher testCompactMap() {